xiaojux2020/SAMGAB/cenhalo-alpha/readme.txt

-The files in this directory are tidal anisotropy alpha_1 and alpha_0.3 for the centrals or FOF haloes in Guo2011 SAM.
+The files in this directory include tidal anisotropy alpha_1 and alpha_0.3 for the centrals or FOF haloes in Guo2011 SAM.
 The columns are:
 1. galaxyID
 2. fofID